21 Things to Do in Roatan, Honduras (From a Local)

 16. Dance the Night Away At One of Roatan’s Many Beach Bars

-One of my favorite Roatan things to do was participate in the island nightlife.
+One of my favorite things to do in Roatan is participate in the island nightlife.

 West End is the place to go to experience Roatan’s nightlife scene, and Frank’s (or as local’s call it, “The Pub”) is the place to go if you’re looking for a dance floor.
-(You can also find a dance floor at Booty Bar, it just might be a little sweatier).
+Unless it’s Thursday, in which case meander on over to Blue Marlin for karaoke!

 17. Try the Local Cuisine

-I knew little to none about Honduran food before moving to Roatan.
-Three months of Roatan island cuisine later…my first stop back in Wisconsin was the Latin American grocery store for Honduran sour cream and red refried beans.
+I knew little to nothing about Honduran food before moving to Roatan.
+Three months of Roatan island cuisine later…and my first stop back in Wisconsin was the Latin American grocery store for Honduran sour cream and red refried beans.

 Another must-try island dish is, of course, ceviche.
 I tried many different types of ceviche in Roatan, but my favorite was lionfish ceviche, a must-try if you’re lucky enough to find it.